 Well known for its impressive stretch of beaches, New Jersey is one of the Atlantic Coast's go-to summer vacation destinations, especially for Manhattanites craving an escape.
-People of all ages flock to the Garden State to inhale salty ocean air, eat frozen custard, and visit East Coast beach towns like sweet Cape May and the vibrant Atlantic City.
+People of all ages flock to the Garden State to inhale salty ocean air, eat frozen custard, jump into a shimmering lake, and visit East Coast beach towns like sweet Cape May and the vibrant Atlantic City.

-Those who head farther inland are rewarded with a view of something even more spectacular — the state's magnificent lakes.
+The state's magnificent lakes await those willing to eschew the coast for an inland vacation.
 Hidden in forests, sprawling at the bottom of valleys, and sitting at the side of busy highways, these are New Jersey's most incredible assets.
 From North to South and East to West, they cover over 61,000 acres.

 Whether you're hoping to try your luck behind a fishing rod, lounge on an inflatable raft, or paddle a canoe from one shore to the next, thousands of freshwater New Jersey lakes are awaiting a visit.
 Decide which one to see first with our list of the best lakes in New Jersey.

 Lake Hopatcong is the stuff of summer dreams.
 The largest freshwater lake in the Garden State, this glistening beauty beckons swimmers, anglers, and water skiers to frolic for hours.
 A mere 40 miles from the main attractions of New York City, in the heart of Hopatcong State Park, the lake is surrounded by 45 miles of well-appointed shoreline that's made the most of its popularity.